-Employees of the Board, with the exception of the EO, are civil service employees.
-Their employment, pay, benefits, discipline, termination, and conditions of employment are governed by myriad civil service laws and regulations and often by collective bargaining labor agreements.
+Employees of the Board, with the exception of the EO Executive Officer, are civil service employees.
+Their employment, pay, benefits, discipline, termination, and conditions of employment are governed by myriad civil service laws and regulations and often by collective bargain ning labor agreements.

-Because of this complexity, the Board delegates this authority and responsibility for management of the civil service staff to the EO as an instrument of the Board.
+Because of this complexity, the Board delegates this authority and responsibility for management of the civil service staff to the EO Executive-Officer as an instrument of the Board.

-Board Members may express any staff concerns to the EO but shall refrain from involvement in any civil service matters.
+Board Members may express any staff concerns to the EO Executive Officer but shall refrain from involvement in any civil service matters.
 Board Members shall not become involved in the personnel issues of any state employee.

-Board Budget (Board Policy)
+Board Budget

-One member of the Board, designated by the Board Chair, and the EO or the Assistant Executive Officer will attend and testify at legislative budget hearings to communicate all budget issues to the Administration and Legislature.
-The EO or the Assistant Executive Officer shall communicate regularly with DCA's Budget Office and report all issues to the Board.
+One member of the Board, designated by the Board Chair, and the EO Executive Officer or the Assistant Executive Officer Executive Officer's designee will attend and testify at legislative budget hearings to communicate all budget issues to the Administration and Legislature.
+The EO Executive Officer or the Assistant Executive Officer his/her designee shall communicate regularly with DCA's Budget Office and report all issues to the Board.

-Strategic Planning (Board Policy)
+Strategic Planning